srkrish2/innovation17/README.md

 ```
 output
 ```
-array of maps. each map has the following format:
+"ideas" = array of maps. each map has the following format:
 {
   "idea_id": string,
   "suggestion_count": int